chef/chef-web-docs/content/ctl_chef_client.md

 limits are too low, the Chef Infra Client won't be able to create threads.
 To increase the system process limits:

-1. Validate that the system process limits have not already been increased.
+1. Validate that the system process limits haven't already been increased.

-2. If they have not been increased, run the following commands as a root user:
+2. If they haven't been increased, run the following commands as a root user:

     ```bash
     chsec -f /etc/security/limits -s default -a "rss=-1"